+If you have networking skills, any shipment-related business can be profitable in New Jersey.
+With the booming pharmaceutical and chemical industry, companies in New Jersey have evolved tremendously over the years.
 You must file your return with the New Jersey Department of the Treasury, Revenue Division and Business Services.
 New Jersey is also home to the port of New York and New Jersey, the largest seaport on the East Coast.

 As the most densely populated state in the country, New Jersey offers businesses a highly educated workforce.
 When out-of-state C-Suite leaders transcend stereotypes and discover the truth about New Jersey, the results can be especially compelling.
 New Jersey is primarily engaged in the production of medicines, chemicals, telecommunications, food processing, electrical equipment, printing and tourism.
-New Jersey's robust transportation system makes it easy to move people and products around the world.
+Its robust transportation system makes it easy to move people and products around the world.